yiijan/yii2-i18n-ja/docs/guide/db-active-record.md

   and you will lose most of the Active Record features.
 A very important distinction lies in the data type of the column values.
-When you return data in Active Record instances, column values will be automatically typecast according to the actual column types; on the other hand when you return data in arrays, column values will be strings (since they are the result of PDO without any processing), regardless their actual column types.
+When you return data in Active Record instances, column values will be automatically typecast according to the actual column types; on the other hand when you return data in arrays, column values will be strings (since they are the result of PDO without any processing), regardless of their actual column types.

 ### Retrieving Data in Batches <span id="data-in-batches"></span>